SKD: Keypoint Detection for Point Clouds using Saliency Estimation: Methodology

 \subsection{Network Architecture}

+In order to determine the keypoints, we designed a neural network to combine the saliences with other sources of information.
+Our architecture is depicted in~\figref{fig:architecture} and consists of three modules that generate a combined feature vector, which is the input for a final fully-connected network used to compute the likelihood of each point being a keypoint.

-Our network architecture is depicted in~\figref{fig:architecture}.
-It consists of three parts.
-The first part is called the \emph{point cloud context} features.
-This is an ensemble of four X-Conv layers~\cite{pointCNN_NIPS18} and two fully connected layers that have been pretrained on a feature extraction task to create stable initial estimations.
-These layers will learn to provide a description of the context around any given point.
-We use a 2 dimensional size for the context latent space.
-The second component is the \textit{saliency} as described in the previous section.
-And the final component is a PCA dimensionality reduction of the original per point features.
-The three components are concatenated and fed to two additional fully connected layers to produce the final keypoint prediction.
-The network learns to infer a score per point determining the probability of it being a robust and repeatable keypoint for the original descriptor.
+\begin{itemize} \item The first component, \emph{mixed saliency computation}, is the \textit{saliency} method described in the previous section. \item The second component is a \emph{PCA dimensionality reduction} of the original per-point features.
+This improved the final results by producing a smoother feature space. \item The third part is called the \emph{point cloud context} features.
+These are four X-Conv layers~\cite{pointCNN_NIPS18} and two fully connected (FC) layers that have been pretrained on a feature extraction task to create stable initial estimates.
+These layers learn to provide a description of the context around any given point.
+We use a two dimensional size for the context latent space. \end{itemize}

+The output of the three components are concatenated and fed to two additional fully connected layers, denoted by $\Phi$, to produce the final keypoint prediction.
+The network learns to infer a score for each point --- determining the likelihood of it being a robust and repeatable keypoint for the original descriptor.
 Note that our model is descriptor-agnostic and thus can be applied to any descriptor network in order to improve the performance.
-The code for the TensorFlow implementation will be made available to the general public.